mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - :ref:`PDCalibration <algm-PDCalibration>` now intitialises A,B and S of BackToBackExponential if correpsonding coeficients are in the instrument parameter.xml file.
 - Support fitting diffractometer constants with chi-squared cost function in <algm-PDCalibration>.
+- :ref:`FilterPeaks <algm-FilterPeaks>` now can select banks in addition to filtering by values.

 Bugfixes
 ########